helloworld77/HarmoDistill-BEV/README.md

 ## Introduction

-This repository is an official implementation of [HarmoDistill-BEV: Bridge the Gap for 3D Query Receptive Field in Multi-Camera BEV Distillation](https://openreview.net/attachment?id=2UmcbThFdO&name=pdf).
+This repository is an official implementation of [Harmonizing Attention Fields with Knowledge Distillation for Multi-View 3D Object Detection](-).
 This repository contains Pytorch training code, evaluation code and pre-trained models.

 ## Getting Started